Franklin Canyon Park

-Franklin Canyon Park is a public municipal park located near Benedict Canyon, at the eastern end of the Santa Monica Mountains, in Los Angeles, California.
+Franklin Canyon Park is a public municipal park located between Benedict Canyon and Coldwater Canyon, at the eastern end of the Santa Monica Mountains, in Los Angeles, California.
 The park comprises 605 acres (245 ha), and is located near the geographical center of the city of Los Angeles.
 Franklin Canyon is also the name of the canyon and surrounding neighborhood.

 The park features a 3-acre (1.2 ha) lake, a duck pond and over five miles (8 km) of hiking trails.
 The lake and pond are visited by birds in the Pacific Flyway.

 The park is managed by the Mountains Recreation and Conservation Authority (MRCA), a partnership between the state-based Santa Monica Mountains Conservancy and the county-based Conejo Recreation and Park District and Rancho Simi Recreation and Park District, responsible for the parks those four organizations own or operate in the Los Angeles and Ventura counties.

 The park has been used as a filming location for numerous television and film productions, including the hitchhiking scene in the 1934 film It Happened One Night and for the opening credits of The Andy Griffith Show.

 History

 The park traces its beginnings to 1914 when William Mulholland and the Los Angeles Department of Water and Power built a reservoir in upper Franklin Canyon.
 The canyon was used by the family of oil baron Edward L. Doheny as a summer retreat.
 The 1930s began the frequent use of the canyon for filming.
-Claudette Colbert's famous hitchhiking scene from It Happened One Night was filmed in 1935.
+Claudette Colbert's hitchhiking scene from It Happened One Night was filmed in 1935.
 Today about 25 films are shot here annually.
 During the 1970s the canyon was spared from development through the efforts of conservationist Sooky Goldman and Congressman Howard Berman, which resulted in the creation of the park.